-ON THIS PAGE: You will read about your medical care after treatment is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about your medical care after treatment for leukemia is completed, and why this follow-up care is important.
+To see other pages, use the menu on the side of your screen.

-After treatment for HCL or PLL ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations, blood tests, bone marrow biopsies, and possibly scans or other imaging tests to monitor your recovery for the coming months and years.

 - Lung damage from certain drugs or radiation therapy to the lungs.